tanzu-end-to-end/tanzify-infrastructure/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Using [best practices](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/#promote-immutable-versioned-terraform-modules-across-environments) for using Terraform, the modules here are currently support installing the following VMware Tanzu products:
+Using [best practices](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/#promote-immutable-versioned-terraform-modules-across-environments) for using Terraform, the modules here currently support installing the following VMware Tanzu products:

 | Product | AWS | GCP | Azure | vSphere |
 |----|-----|-----|-----|-----|